 October 6 2016: The Daily Mail publishes an article saying that UKAD are investigating allegations that a medical package was delivered to Wiggins at the 2011 Critérium du Dauphiné.
 At that point, the contents of the package are unknown.
 Separately, former GB and Team Sky rider Jonathan Tiernan-Locke tells the BBC that controversial painkiller Tramadol was ‘offered freely’ to riders during the 2012 World Championships.

-December 19 2016: Dave Brailsford and Shane Sutton appear before CMS select committee in Parliament.
+December 19 2016: Dave Brailsford and Shane Sutton appear before DCMS select committee in Parliament.
 Brailsford reveals that he has been told by Freeman that the package contained Fluimucil for Wiggins.
 It’s the first time that the public have been made aware of the package’s contents.

-January 24 2017: Former pro and Great Britain rider Nicole Cooke gives oral evidence to CMS select committee.
+January 24 2017: Former pro and Great Britain rider Nicole Cooke gives oral evidence to DCMS select committee.
 She says that cycling’s anti-doping efforts are “the wrong people fighting the wrong war, in the wrong way, with the wrong tools”.

 February 9 2017: Jonathan Browning announced as new BC chairman, replacing Bob Howden.